ekamanelly/cicd-aws/README.md

   Did a smoke test on "status ok"  endpoint of the server to make sure the server is up and responding to request

 #### cloudfront-update
-  If smoke test comes with a green status, we switch our cloudfront to point to the new S3 bucket
+  If smoke test comes with a green/positive status, we switch our cloudfront to point to the new S3 bucket

 #### - cleanup
-  finally we keep the house clean by removing the previous bucket or Ec2 that failed smoke test
+  finally we keep the house clean by removing the previous S3 bucket or Ec2 that failed smoke test

 ##  Thees are some screenshot from slack notification and prometheus
 #### notiifcation when server in down `up==0